MaximumPigs/maximumpigs.github.io/_posts-drafts/2025-01-18-detection-engineering-where-to-start.md

 ## Tactics, Techniques and Procedures - The three most important questions.

 You can probably already see where I'm going with this post.
-In just one click, you've now got access to an extensive list of Indicators of Compromise (IoCs) and if you're even half savvy in querying your flavour of SIEM you've probably got enough here to create a handful of new detection rules.
+In just one click, you've now got access to an extensive list of Indicators of Compromise (IoCs) and if you're even half savvy in querying your favourite flavour of SIEM you've probably got enough here to create a handful of new detection rules.

 Before you run off and create a bunch of rules to detect any of your hosts reaching out to any of the IP addresses listed in the report, I urge you to read on.